vahancho/polylineencoder/README.md

 }
 ```

-## Test
+## Building and Testing

 There are unit tests provided for `PolylineEncoder` class.
 You can find them in the *test/* directory.
-To run them you have to build and run the test application.
-For doing that you must invoke the following
-commands from the terminal, assuming that compiler and environment are already configured:
+To run them you have to build and run the test application (linking with Google Test library is required).
+For doing that you can invoke the following commands from the terminal, assuming that compiler and environment are already configured:

 ##### Linux (gcc)
 ```